telerik/kendo-react-layout/docs/tabstrip/api.md

 #### selected `Number` *(default: 1)*

-Determines which tab to be selected upon the initial loading of the TabStrip.
+Determines which tab to be selected upon the initial loading of the Tabstrip.

 #### disabled `Attribute`